sondo65/vn_stock_advisor/README.md

 - python-dotenv >= 1.1.0
 - Google Gemini API key (register free from [Google AI Studio](https://aistudio.google.com/apikey))
 - Serper.dev API key (register free from [serper.dev](https://serper.dev/api-key))
-- Firecrawl.dev API key (register free từ [firecrawl.dev](https://www.firecrawl.dev/app/api-keys))

 ### Known Issues
-- Occasionally, the agent system may run longer than usual due to the API call limit per minute (currently set to 10 rpm).
+- Occasionally, the agent system may run longer than usual due to the API call limit per minute (currently set to 7 rpm).
 - Sometimes, the Gemini server may be overloaded, resulting in agent errors; it may be advisable to try again at a later time.
+- Also, due to the limit of free API, only search and scrape maximum of 3 news sources.

 ### License
 MIT License